 That mantra, which has become a common norm in Argentine criticism, reviews, and internet speculative thought, is the product of the not inconsiderable wit of Mark Fisher , with whom I, personally, have never had any sympathy.
 I've never gotten along very well with suicidal philosophers.
 Beyond the sympathy of the suffocating, dead-end aura of that kind of work, it's a manifestation of a constitutive dissatisfaction incompatible with being alive .

 For me, having just finished reading Retromania by critic Simon Reynolds (who also published Black Box) , it seemed like a concept that at least deserved attention, regardless of whether I agreed with his diagnosis or not.
-Specifically because the pop culture of the 2010s was a great rehash of previous eras —I'm thinking of Marvel Studios and its general impact—and Fisher knew how to capture that mechanism, extrapolating it into a fundamental condition of the present.
+Specifically because the pop culture of the 2010s was a great rehash of previous eras —I'm thinking of Marvel Studios and its general impact—and Fisher knew how to capture that mechanism, extrapolating it as a fundamental condition of the present.

 For Fisher , the future is completely blocked by capitalist thinking, which can only repeat what has already been thought and turn culture into a money-making machine based on the exploitation of nostalgia .
 Nostalgia for a lost world, but also for a future that will never happen as long as we are trapped in a constant repetition of the present.